-Whether your business processes are fully documented processes for team members to follow or more reliant of people knowing their role within the process.
+Whether your business processes are fully documented processes for team members to follow or more reliant on people knowing their role within the process.
 There are sticking points that take a toll on process efficiency.
-Even the best designed processes need a way to continually monitor and optimise efficiency.
+Even the best-designed processes need a way to continually monitor and optimise efficiency.

 How efficient are your business processes and how smoothly and efficiently do they run?
 What part of the process is making things go off-track?

 Here are some strategies to help you improve process efficiency in your company.

 Process efficiency is all about making sure you make full use of resources.

 The Business Dictionary defines process efficiency as the ratio of outputs (or outputs and wastes) over inputs used in a process, with an increase in process efficiency meaning that more is produced for a given amount of inputs.

 The bottom line: It helps businesses maximise their output without wasting too much money or time.
 Implementing different processes and procedures can help ensure that your company is efficient and won’t waste any extra energy.

 One of the keys to business success is process efficiency.
 Businesses that increase their process efficiency will be more successful than those that do not.

 No matter what business you’re in, it is important that your business runs as efficiently as possible.
 While many people think about building new and better processes and systems, there is also a great deal of value in improving upon those that you already have.

 Improving efficiency can have a big impact on your business.
 By reducing waste, you can make better use of resources, minimize costs and reduce costs for clients, improve profitability and keep clients happy.
 There are many ways in which process efficiency can be improved.